Press Kit

 Long description

-Licht is a film camera for iPhone, built on real optical physics — not filters.
+Licht is a film camera for iPhone, built on live film emulation in the viewfinder.

 Contact